 Try "unfocusing" your photographs for some dreamy, evocative and somewhat abstract takes on life.
-Check out the two tutorials (here and here) from Michelle Geoga in the Lights!
+Check out the two tutorials (here and here) from Michelle Geoga of Lights!
 Camera!
-Photoshop!
-World for tips on unleashing the blur-power of your camera.
+Photoshop! for tips on unleashing the blur-power of your camera.
 You can see plenty of example images there to help you out.

-"The trick is to snap the photo right before the fireworks burst happens.
+The trick is to snap the photo right before the fireworks burst happens.
 Over the course of the exposure, turn your focus ring all the way to infinity.
 In other words, if you were to photograph the fireworks on infinity, they would be crisp and sharp.

 For more information, make sure to visit Mark's blog.